moneymanagerex/moneymanagerex/README.md

 ================

 - Fast, intuitive and functional
-- Checking, credit card, savings, stock investment, asset accounts
+- Checking, credit card, savings, stock investment and asset accounts
 - Reminders for recurring bills and deposits
 - Budgeting and cash flow forecasting
 - Simple one click reporting with graphs and charts